 One of Hawrelak Park's best features is its amount of open space.
 Abundant trees also keep everything well-shaded, even when summer temperatures hit their highest levels.
 Make sure you arrive nice and early to get a parking space in a good location.

 People who frequent this park enjoy its lack of distractions like cyclists.
-Another advantage for many a dog owner, too, is that Hermitage Park is somewhat removed from busy roads, perfect for dogs with undeveloped recall skills.
+Another advantage for many a dog owner, is that Hermitage Park is somewhat removed from busy roads, perfect for dogs with undeveloped recall skills.
 Both dirt and paved walking paths are present to help give you whatever type of experience you want.

 Mill Creek Ravine

 Both dogs and their owners get a lot of enjoyment from Mill Creek Ravine park, which is a favourite for its unique terrain and amenities.
 A creek winds its way through the park, which has several access points to the waterfront area.
-There is plenty of room for all, no matter whether swimming or just exploring.

 Gold Bar Park Off-Leash Trail